Sizwe780/azora-os/packages/logistics-primitives/README.md

 # Logistics Primitives

-This folder contains the logistics primitives used in the Azora OS project.
+This package contains primitive functions for logistics.